Cyprus, CySEC Crypto-Assets Services ProvidersSalvus Team

 The new AML law introduces regulatory provisions and the official path for Cyprus to regulate crypto-assets and Crypto-asset Services Providers while paving the way for a national law to follow on

 - the Distributed Ledgers Technology (DLT) and

 - the Regulation on Markets in Crypto Assets (MiCA), a pan-European regulatory regime for crypto-assets and related services.

-These developments position Cyprus as a key jurisdiction for crypto-assetsservices and the related technologies use within the financial and investment industries.
+These developments position Cyprus as a key jurisdiction for crypto-assets services and the related technologies used within the financial and investment industries.
 These will add to the growth of the financial, technology, investment and payments sector in Cyprus’ already sizeable array of such ventures.

 SALVUS has been advising investment firms and investment professionals on blockchain and crypto-currencies, crypto-assets for the past decade.
 We have trained personnel, and obtained licenses for our clients, associates, and partners in helping them achieve their crypto-compliance.
 Anti-money Laundering (AML) is a particularly important pain point for crypto-related business models and such Directives and Regulations are our expertise.